-February has so many FUN activities that you can add to YOUR list of favorite elementary music lessons!
-There are so many ideas and lessons for Ground Hog’s Day, Superbowl Sunday, and Valentine’s Day alone not to mention President’s Day.
-And the entire month is Black History Month.
-Spirituals are great to integrate all year long, but especially during this month.
+February has so many FUN activities that you can add to YOUR repertoire of favorite elementary music lessons!
+There are so many ideas and activities to integrate Ground Hog’s Day, Superbowl Sunday, and Valentine’s Day alone not to mention President’s Day.

 February Holidays and Observances

 There is no way you could celebrate all of these events in your classroom, but there are some important and interesting observances during the month of February.
-Undoubtedly, the most important is Black History Month.
+The most important of these is Black History Month.

 Take a look at the rest of this list.
-There are some other interesting and fun activities that you will want to include as well.
+There are some other interesting and fun activities that you may want to include as well.

 - February 1 – National Freedom Day